jamesskyoung/supertable/README.md

 ```
 ### Important

 Although only the attributes thare defined within the column metadata object are shown, the object that is passed back on a cell click or row click event is the entire row.
 This makes it easy to get data that is not visible 'on screen'.
+A good use of this is say, and 'id' field that the user doesn't need to know about...but it needed for subsequent operaitons etc.

 ## Properties